A photo of the COSPIN instrument

 COSPIN is one of the instruments on the Ulysses spacecraft.

-COSPIN is another of the instruments onboard Ulysses that is helping us make a map of the heliosphere.
-The Earth is of course inside the heliosphere, or the region of space influenced by the solar wind.
-Because the solar wind affects life on Earth, it is important that we understand the heliosphere and all of the particles within this region.
-COSPIN does just that.
-It collects data about the solar wind and about galactic cosmic rays within the heliosphere.
+different sensors.
+These sensors are helping us make a map of the heliosphere.
+The Earth is inside the heliosphere, or the region of space influenced by the solar wind.
+Because the solar wind affects life on Earth, it is important that we understand the heliosphere and all of the particles in this region.
+COSPIN does just that!

 The Ulysses probe was launched in 1990.
-It is still alive and well.
-The builders of COSPIN knew that Ulysses would be in space a long time and so they took special care to assure that COSPIN would be able to survive a long time in space.
-They also followed the ground rule of many spacecraft designers in that no single failure of any one sensor should result in the failure of another sensor.
-This assures us that useful data will be coming from COSPIN for a long time to come.
+It is still orbiting the Sun and sending data back to Earth.
+The builders of COSPIN knew that Ulysses would be in space a long time and so they made COSPIN really strong so that COSPIN would be able to survive a long time in space.

 You might also be interested in: